MASTERAMARJEET/svelte-starter-template/README.md

   - You can check is node is successfully installed by running `node -v` in terminal

 - **Copy the template**
-  Run the following command to copy the template
+  Run the following command where `<project-folder>` is the name of destination folder
   ```shell
   npx degit MASTERAMARJEET/svelte-starter-template#main <project-folder>
   ```